Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.DefenderCloud.SensitiveData.md

 ## RECOMMENDATION

 Consider enabling sensitive data threat detection using Microsoft Defender for Storage on the Storage Account.
-Alternatively, enable Sensitive data threat detection for all Storage Accounts within a subscription.
+Additionally, consider enabling sensitive data threat detection for all Storage Accounts within a subscription.

 ## EXAMPLES